 Balsamic Bacon Brussels Sprouts

-A great dip with a creamy texture and rich flavor, it's an easy appetizer made with caramelized onions, sour cream, and a few other simple ingredients.
-No more store-bought stuff, as it comes together in 30 minutes!
-Eat it with potato chips, it's the best way.
+With a creamy texture and rich flavor, it's an easy appetizer made with caramelized onions, sour cream, and a few other simple ingredients.

-We love this super moist pumpkin nut bread.
-With a nice dose of healthy pumpkin puree (we make our own but canned works just as well) and oil, it comes together quickly, keeps well for days and can be frozen.
-Spice it up according to your taste and eat it plain or glazed, with or without the walnuts or pecans on top.
-It's outstanding either way!
+With a nice dose of healthy pumpkin puree and oil, it comes together quickly, keeps well for days and can be frozen.

-This is an old-fashioned sweet Thanksgiving side dish with a creamy sweet potato filling and a crunchy pecan layer on top.
+A sweet dish with a creamy filling and a crunchy pecan top.
 It's quick and easy to assemble and can be made in advance.

 Easy Roasted Pumpkin